idvorkin/idvorkin.github.io/_td/irl.md

 - A cathardic release
 - Access to a less distorted (it's still subject to my inputs) view of my reaity.
 - An early reminder for when my world view is getting both too positive, and too negative.
-- Coachin on relationship based discussion
+- Coaching on relationship based discussion
 - A constant reminder of the importance of my emotional health
 - A historical remidner of previous states